 Deck the halls with social media glory.
 You heard me right; go out on the town with all your bells and whistles.
 Especially during the holiday season your customers expect to be dazzled with your brands holiday spirit.
 And you should do just that.
-In a study we performed earlier this year, we revealed our findings on the state of digital customer engagement in the top ecommerce brands in the UK.
+In a study we performed in 2016, we revealed our findings on the state of digital customer engagement in the top ecommerce brands in the UK.
 The study, that we already revealed in our previous article, looked at how these top brands engage via the multiple channels: email, mobile apps and social media.
 In this article I will focus on the social media marketing findings.
 Here are some tips to spice up your holiday marketing strategy.

 5 Holiday Social Media Marketing Tips

 1. Offer super savings deals: This is the time that shoppers are looking for deals more than ever.
 Christmas is one of those times where everyone is searching for presents for their loved ones and therefore willing to spend even more.
 Be sure to post your exclusive holiday offers to give incentives to shop online and in-stores.
 Exclusivity is important.
 When shoppers find out they are being offered exclusive coupons or offers on social they are given motivation to follow the brand on social media so they don’t miss out on any promotions.
-Our recent study showed that 45% of the companies posted seasonal content and 48% offered incentives to buy products online via Facebook.
+Our study showed that 45% of the companies posted seasonal content and 48% offered incentives to buy products online via Facebook.
 We saw on Twitter that only 30% offered incentives to buy products online.
 We were surprised to see that only half of the companies were posting seasonal content as well as incentives.
 At the time the study was conducted (the spring), it was a prime opportunity to take advantage of the Easter holiday and create more engaging content.
 However this opportunity was not taken advantage of.
 Take it a step further and offer promotional gift cards via social media; you can even add a discount on the price of gifts cards or offer an incentive to the amount of the gift card, hence increasing its value.

 2. Provide the right type of content: It is important to keep in mind that customers will respect your brand more if you relate to them as a real person and not just as a customer.
 During the holiday season consider what would make their holiday shopping experience a more enjoyable one and simpler.
 Many top UK brands use Christmas as a great opportunity to connect their customers on a more spiritual note.
 Christmas is a time when they introduce the biggest advertising campaigns, and compete with each other in order to win over their customer's hearts.
 This year Marks and Spencer put out a hearty Christmas piece involving the mysterious Mrs. Claus winning 4.2 million views in only 7 days.